openstack/ironic/doc/source/admin/secure-rbac.rst

 Ironic's API, by default has a concept of filtering node values to prevent sensitive data from being leaked.
-System scoped users are subjected to basic restrictions, where as project scoped users are, by default, examined further and against additional policies.
+System scoped users are subjected to basic restrictions, whereas project scoped users are, by default, examined further and against additional policies.
 This threshold is controlled with the ``baremetal:node:get:filter_threshold``.

 By default, the following fields are masked on Nodes and are controlled by the associated policies.
-By default, owner's are able to see insight into the infrastructure, where as lessee users *CANNOT* view these fields by default.
+By default, owners are able to see insight into the infrastructure, whereas lessee users *CANNOT* view these fields by default.

 * ``last_error`` - ``baremetal:node:get:last_error``
 * ``reservation`` - ``baremetal:node:get:reservation``